KVLite/sql_retail_sales/README.md

 ## Objectives

-1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
+A. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
-2. **Data Cleaning**: Identify and remove any records with missing or null values.
+B. **Data Cleaning**: Identify and remove any records with missing or null values.
-3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
+C. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
-4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.
+D. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.

 ## Project Structure

-### 1. Database Setup
+### A. Database Setup

-- **Database Creation**: The project starts by creating a database named `sql_profect_p1`.
+- **Database Creation**: The project starts by creating a database named `sql_project_p1`.
 - **Table Creation**: Create a table named `retail_sales` to store the sales data.
 The table structure includes columns for transaction ID, sale date, sale time, customer ID, gender, age, product category, quantity sold, price per unit, cost of goods sold (COGS), and total sale amount.

 ```sql